astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ forms/foo.xml](https://github.com/astridx/boilerplate/compare/t11b...t12#diff-262e27353fbe755d3813ea2df19cd0ed)

 We add a selection field with matching categories to the form used to create a Foo item.
 We use the Joomla own field `categoryedit` for this.
 Note the line `extension="com_foos"`.
-This causes that only categories are displayed, which belong to your component.
+This ensures that only categories belonging to the component `com_foos` are displayed.

 [administrator/components/com_foos/ forms/foo.xml](https://github.com/astridx/boilerplate/blob/f43071430a05c95faec2286cdf0853c9a473ad01/src/administrator/components/com_foos/forms/foo.xml)